jsherman999/StreamRank/DEPLOYMENT_SUMMARY.md

-# iRankThee AI - Mac Mini M4 Pro Deployment Summary
+# iRankThee - Mac Mini M4 Pro Deployment Summary

 ## 🎉 Your App is Ready!

-iRankThee AI is now fully configured for Mac Mini M4 Pro deployment with two installation options:
+iRankThee is now fully configured for Mac Mini M4 Pro deployment with two installation options:

 ### ✅ What Has Been Set Up